anzbert/beat_pads/README.md

-## IMPORTANT: use the pre_refactor branch at the moment, as there is a problem with note offs in the master branch
+## IMPORTANT: use the main branch at the moment, as there is a problem with note offs in this dev branch

 ---